Mikej81/f5-webcifs-ilx/README.md

 F5 BIG-IP iRulesLX (Unsupported) Project for Webified CIFS Shares.

-The SMB2 library has been modified for this project.
+The SMB2 library has been modified for this project: https://github.com/Mikej81/node-smb2

 Dependencies: